xzhuah/BlenderAddonPackageTool/README.md

 1. Clone this repository.
 1. Open this project in your IDE.
 Optional: Configure the IDE to use the same python interpreter as Blender.
-1. Note: For PyCharm users, change the value idea.max.intellisense.filesize in idea.properties file to more than 2600 because some modules have the issue of being too big for intelliSense to work.
+1. Note: For PyCharm users, change the value idea.max.intellisense.filesize in idea.properties file ( Help | Edit Custom Properties.) to more than 2600 because some modules have the issue of being too big for intelliSense to work.
 2. Configure the name of the addon you want to create (ACTIVE_ADDON) in [main.py](main.py).
 1. Run create.py to create a new addon in your IDE
 1. Develop your addon in the newly created addon directory.